smart-fun/Recycler/README.md

 }
 ```

 Now the Item class that holds the product.
 The important method is **updateView**, it is called when the view is refreshed. **viewRecycled** is optional and can be used to save values from the holder to the item when the view is scrolled.
+In this example, viewRecycled is used to save the name of the product to the Product.

 ```java